 4. Colours and branding: When thinking about actual colours and themes, always consider your logo and branding.
 If you don't like your branding, perhaps it's time for a re-think?
 Get your look and feel right now and you'll save yourself any hassle in future.

 6. Don't forget a mobile design: Everyone accesses the web on the move these days, so don't forget to create a 'mobile design' – one that will work well with smartphones.
-Create something that's responsive if possible.
+Create something responsive if possible.

 7. Get your typography right: Clean, attractive typography is a must for any web design.
 Make sure your content is easy to read and appealing by using clear typography.
 Make sure your text is the right size as well.

 8. Beautiful and bold headings: Headings are essential, so make sure they're bright and beautiful on your website.
 You want to define body text from titles, too.